Current Lab Members

 Dr. Katherine Jordan-Burmeister

 Kat joined the lab in Fall 2024 after completing her PhD at the University of Nebraska-Lincoln.
-Kat’s research focuses on quantitative methods to examine diversification and evolution, paleoecology, and biogeography with a particular emphasis on Devonian trilobites.
+Kat’s research focuses on quantitative methods to examine diversification and evolution, paleoecology, and biogeography with a particular emphasis on Devonian (and some Ordovician) trilobites.

 Graduate Students